andrewcooke/choochoo/docs/daily-use.md

     > ch2 diary

 will display the configured topic fields for data entry (for today).
-When you are done, type `alt-Q` to save and quite (`alt-X` to quite without saving).
+When you are done, type `alt-Q` to save and quit (`alt-X` to quit without saving).

-You can choose alternative dates by specifying a date on the command line or by `alt-D/W/M/Y` to move (backwards) by a day / week / month /year.
+You can choose alternative dates by specifying a date on the command line or by `alt-D/W/M/Y` to move (backwards) by a day / week / month / year.
 To move forwards hold down `shift` too.
 To move to the last activity use `alt-A`.

-See [configuration(configuration) for how to add additional fields.
+See [configuration](configuration) for how to add additional fields.

 ## Monitoring

-Monitoring refers to "lifetyle" data collected by Garmin (or compatible) watches.
+Monitoring refers to "lifestyle" data collected by Garmin (or compatible) watches.
 In particular, heart rate and steps walked are recorded.